utdata/rwdir/docs/03-import.md

   )
 ```

 That new value could be arrived at through math or any combination of other functions.
-In our case, we are convertingn our old date, and then assigning it back to the "new" column, but really we are overwriting the existing one.
+In our case, we want to convert our old text-based date to a _real date_, and then assign it back to the "new" column, **but really we are overwriting the existing one**.

 Some notes about the above:

 1. It might seem weird to list the new thing first when we are changing it, but that is how R works in this case.
 You'll see that pattern elsewhere, like we have already with assigning data into tibbles.
 2. We need to be careful when we overwrite data.
-In this case I feel comfortable doing so because we are creating a new data frame at the same time, so I still have my original data in my project.
+In this case I feel comfortable doing so because we are creating a new tibble at the same time, so I still have my original data in my project.
 3. I strategically used returns to make the code more readable.
-This code would work the same if it was all on the same line, but writing it this way helps me understand it.
+This code would work the same if it were all on the same line, but writing it this way helps me understand it.
 RStudio will help you indent properly this as you type.
 (Easier to show than explain.)

 - Edit your chunk to add the changes below and run it.
 I **implore** you to _type_ the changes so you see how RStudio helps you write it.
 Use tab completion, etc.